szilard/benchm-ml/README.md

 (Weka, Revo ScaleR, Rborist R package, Mahout), but all of them proved slow and/or unable to scale to the larger sizes.

-Finally, it would be nice to study the dependence of running time and accuracy as a function of the (hyper)parameter values of the algorithm, but a quick idea can be obtained easily for the H2O implementation from this table (*n* = 10M on 250GB RAM):
+It would be nice to study the dependence of running time and accuracy as a function of the (hyper)parameter values of the algorithm, but a quick idea can be obtained easily for the H2O implementation from this table (*n* = 10M on 250GB RAM):